-Indoor RC airplanes
+Indoor RC Airplanes

 With electronic components for the radio control flying hobby becoming so small and lightweight, it was inevitable that this sector of the hobby would see an increase in popularity.

-The great news is that indoor rc planes are readily available in Ready To Fly (RTF) form, and this is ideal for the newcomer to the hobby.
+The great news is that indoor rc airplanes are readily available in Ready To Fly (RTF) form, and this is ideal for the newcomer to the hobby.
 But if you do prefer to build, there are plenty of kit choices available too.

 Typically these kits are designed to utilise components from RTF micro airplanes (motor, ESC & servos etc.), so a badly damaged RTF foamie indoor plane has a good chance of being resurrected as something else!

 Suitable venues for indoor flying include sports halls, gymnasiums, aircraft hangers and the like - any large open space with a high ceiling will do.

 RC Planes for Indoor Flying